The Trial Lawyer's Journal

 Sign up for our newsletter to get the latest from TLJ.

-1. Duty of care – The defendant had a legal obligation to act reasonably.
+1. Duty of Care – The defendant owed the plaintiff a legal duty to act reasonably.

-2. Breach of duty – The defendant failed to meet that obligation.
+2. Breach of Duty – The defendant failed to meet that standard of care.

 3. Causation – The breach directly caused the plaintiff’s injury.